masaki-norton/leetcode_problems/README.md

 Similar to the above (but slightly different algo) to check heights possible with \
 each index item.
 Key point is to consider carefully what we can assume about the boundaries\
 of the rectangle created at our current bar's height.

+### 704 Binary Search
+Straightforward binary search.
+Alwayas be careful about the exit clause in the \
+while loop, such that it will not break when l, m, r are close to eachother.

+### 74 Search 2D Matrix

 ### 1404 Number of Steps to Reduce Binary Number to 1
 Adding binary was easier converting it to an integer and reversing.\